In this DIY tutorial, I show you how to build a DIY cedar accent wall using reclaimed fence boards.

 Then, my planer quit working for the remainder of this project.

-First, I used my orbital sander with 80 grit sandpaper to remove the rough surface.
+As a result, I used my orbital sander with 80 grit sandpaper to sand the cedar fence board.

 First, fill the holes with wood putty and allow to dry.

 Then, sand the wood putty flush with the board using 220 grit sandpaper.

 First, I used multiple colors of the same Varathane fast-drying wood stain to create a unique wall.